Zeta Functions and the (Linear) Logic of Markov Processes: Graphings and dynamical systems

-Now, this defines a model $\dmodel{\Omega}{\alpha}$ of linear logic based on the set of all partial measured dynamical systems whose graph is included in $\mathcal{P}(\alpha)$, based on \autoref{detdynsys} and \autoref{thm:detmodel}.
-This model uses the measurement defined by Seiller \cite{seiller-goig} but, as we will now show, this measurement is also related to a standard notion of zeta function.
+This thus defines a realisability model $\dmodel{\Omega}{\alpha}$ of linear logic based on the set of all partial measured dynamical systems whose graph is included in $\mathcal{P}(\alpha)$, based on \autoref{detdynsys} and \autoref{thm:detmodel}.
+This is constructed using the measurement defined in earlier work \cite{seiller-goig} which, similarly to the graph case, we will now show is related to a standard notion of zeta function.